 He was the scourge of attackers last season and with more experience, he will get even better.

 2 Marc Roca

-The Catalan midfielder has been compared to Xabi Alonso in some quarters, such is his composure on the ball and the ease with which he sprays passes around, which more often than not find its target, is amazing for one so young.
+The Catalan midfielder has been compared to Xabi Alonso in some quarters, such is his composure on the ball and the ease with which he sprays passes around, which more often than not find their target, is amazing for one so young.

-He reads the game intelligently well, not uncommon for a Spaniard and he makes up for his relative lack of pace with such understanding of the game.
+He reads the game intelligently well, not uncommon for a Spaniard and he makes up for his relative lack of pace with such a strong understanding of the game.
 His average pass length of 20m and completion of 3.3 long balls per game was one of the best in the division last season.

 3 Federico Valverde